 Hyundai Tucson interior space & storage

 Hyundai says there's 26mm more rear legroom in the latest Tucson.
 In conventional and hybrid models alike, the battery has been moved under the rear seats to improve packaging.
 The folding back seats have also made the switch to a 40:20:40 layout, which is another familiar trait of more expensive SUVs.
 This has the practical benefit of allowing two adults to sit either side of long items like skis or fishing rods, with the centre seat tipped forwards, and it’s a feature missing from the Renault Austral.
 The seats can be dropped by tugging levers just inside the boot or automatically in the Ultimate version.

 Another benefit of the increase in overall size is a bigger boot.
 It has jumped up to 620 litres, which is an impressive 33-litre increase.
 The boot is a rectangular shape, with a slight loading lip making it easy enough to load larger items.
-It’s worth noting that it isn't quite as large if you choose a Hybrid (616 litres), diesel (598 litres), mild-hybrid petrol (577 litres).
+It’s worth noting that it isn't quite as large if you choose the hybrid (616 litres) or mild-hybrid petrol (577 litres).
 Meanwhile, the large battery in the plug-in hybrid means its boot shrinks even more, to 558 litres.

-While it's unfortunate that space diminishes depending on the version, even the smallest diesel setup beats the 526 litres offered by the Ford Kuga with its rear seats slid forwards.
+While it's unfortunate that space diminishes depending on the version, even the smallest diesel setup beats the 526 litres offered by the Ford Kuga with its rear seats slid fully forwards.
 Meanwhile a Skoda Karoq offers between 479-588 litres of space, so the Tucson is very competitive.